microsoft/onnxruntime/docs/C_API_Guidelines.md

 ### 7. Public API must document that all strings they accept, and return are UTF-8 encoded

-All API return and accept strings in UTF-8 encodings.
+All APIs must return and accept strings in UTF-8 encodings.
 We must be mindful of that when maintaining language bindings.

 ### 8. Use appropriate types